AnkanDas22/RedditSteamKeys/README.md

-# EZSteamSignup 1.0
+# RedditSteamKeys 1.0
-Easily create multiple Steam accounts at a go!

-Fully compiled and built application executable!

-Just download ALL the files and run the application from dist\ezsteamsignup\ezsteamsignup.exe

-Type in the non-Chrome Python application window to easily make new Steam accounts!

-After you're done, ALL the details of the created Steam accounts, i.e., Username, E-Mail Address and Password will be stored in a file called "steamaccountlist.txt" in C:/ local disk.
+Easily read Steam keys from all over Reddit or whichever subreddits you prefer.

+Activation is automated, just make sure to login to Steam from your browser before launching the script because otherwise it wouldn't be able to redeem the key.

+REQUIRED Python modules:

+praw

+pyautogui

+PyAutoGUI might require other modules to run.

-Contact me @RektAlter or ankandas2222@gmail.com for any queries regarding this project.
+Contact me @RektAlter or ankandas2222@gmail.com for any queries regarding this script.